Azure/azure-linux-extensions/CustomScript/README.md

 # :warning: New Version Notice :warning:

 A new version of **Custom Script Extension** is available at https://github.com/Azure/custom-script-extension-linux.
+The new `v2.0` version offers better reliability and wider Linux distro support.

-It is available as `Microsoft.Azure.Extensions.CustomScript`.
-Please consider using it instead.
+Please consider switching your new deployments to use the new version (`Microsoft.Azure.Extensions.CustomScript`) instead.
+The new version is intended to be a drop-in replacement.
+Therefore, the migration is as easy as changing the name and version, you do not need to change your extension configuration.

 -----------------------------